castratton/uafR/README.md

 ## Installation

-You can install the development version of uafR from [GitHub](https://github.com/) with:
+When made public, you can install the development version of uafR from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")